odoo/owl/doc/component.md

 By convention, we use KebabCase for the name of _business_ events.

-The `t-on` directive allows to prebind some arguments.
+The `t-on` directive allows to prebind its arguments.
 For example,

 ```xml
 <button t-on-click="someMethod(expr)">Do something</button>